 The Great Lakes Regional Office of the National Park Service came to professors Sarah Johnson and Jonathan Martin to help answer a question: Do natural occurring fires help or hurt vegetation, specifically Canada yew, in the Apostle Islands?

-Johnson is assistant professor of natural resources and has been conducting vegetative research in the islands for years; Martin is assistant professor of natural resources and specializes in forestry.
+Johnson, assistant professor of natural resources, has been conducting vegetative research in the islands for years; Martin, assistant professor of natural resources, specializes in forestry.

 The answer to the park’s question is one piece of the puzzle needed for creating natural resource management policy in the Apostle Islands for co-managing fire, sensitive species, and wildlife.